The Beats PowerBeats Pro are some of the least annoying true wireless earphones ever. And they sound good too.

 All this means is that despite the “pro” name, the PowerBeats Pro are not “audiophile” headphones, whatever that means these days.
 They are still a very pleasant listen, particularly for the gym training, runs and commutes.

-Should I buy the Beats PowerBeats Pro?
+You should buy the Beats PowerBeats Pro if

 If you love the idea of wire-free earphones but hate the current pairs’ battery life standards, the Beats PowerBeats Pro are pretty much perfect.